loladekhuijzen/loladekhuijzen.github.io/index.md

   <div class="text-block">
     <p>hi, my name is Lola!</p>
     <p>I'm a poet from the low lands.</p>
     <p>To me, writing is healing.
-It's also falling in love again, with life itself, amongst infinitely many other things.</p>
+It's also falling in love again.
+With life itself, amongst infinitely many other things.</p>
   </div>
   <div class="image-block">
     <img src="images/me.jpeg" alt="A description of the photo">